 - Having your car clamped, seized and crushed

-Sometimes people can drive without insurance due to a simple admin error like forgetting to renew their cover but they will still face the same stiff penalties as someone who is deliberately flouting the law.
+Sometimes people drive without insurance due to a simple admin error like forgetting to renew their cover, but they'll still face the same stiff penalties as someone who's deliberately flouting the law.
 To help our customers stay on the right side of the law, we automatically renew our car insurance policies.

 Driving without insurance: convictions

-If you are convicted for driving without insurance you’ll get an IN10 endorsement (using a vehicle uninsured against third party risks) on your licence.
-It will remain on your driving licence for four years but you must inform insurers of it for five years.
-Magistrates’ courts can also impose an unlimited fine.
+If you're convicted for driving without insurance you'll get an IN10 endorsement (using a vehicle uninsured against third party risks) on your licence.
+It'll stay on your driving licence for four years but you must tell insurers about it for five years.
+Magistrates' courts can also impose an unlimited fine.

 Can I get insurance with an IN10 on my licence?